 Wisdom teeth are commonly recommended for removal by dental health professionals for a couple of reasons:

 Boulder Oral Surgery strives to perform the very best oral surgery care at a fair price to our patients.
 We personalize every treatment plan to optimize oral health outcomes and improve the patient experience.
 Therefore, the cost of your treatment will depend on several factors, such as the number of wisdom teeth to be removed, anesthesia selection, and insurance coverage.
-You can schedule an appointment with Dr. Nedbalski or Dr. Lerner at Boulder Oral Surgery to determine the most accurate estimate of your treatment costs.
+You can schedule an appointment with Dr. Nedbalski at Boulder Oral Surgery to determine the most accurate estimate of your treatment costs.

 Boulder Oral Surgery accepts many insurance options and payment plans.
 Visit our Financial & Insurance Options page to learn more.